umaDosey/HGCL-Rec/README.md

 ## Acknowledgements
-This research is supported by the research grants from the Graduate School of Information Science and Technology, Osaka University.
+This research is supported by the Graduate School of Information Science and Technology, the University of Osaka.